-The ILSAC (International Lubricant Standardization and Approval Committee) Certification Mark is displayed on the front of the container.
+The ILSAC (International Lubricant Standardization and Approval Committee) Certification Mark is added to some oil containers to help you select the oil you should use.

 To ensure excellent lubrication performance for your engine, "Toyota Genuine Motor Oil" is available, which has been specifically tested and approved for all Toyota engines.